 5.1.2 Moisture Equilibrium.
-Moisture equilibrium is considered to have been reached when, after free exposure of the material to air in motion at Standard Atmospheric Conditions as defined above, the change in weight in successive weighings made at intervals of 1 hour is no greater than 0.1 percent.
+Moisture equilibrium is considered to have been reached when, after free exposure of the material to air in motion controlled at Standard Atmospheric Conditions as defined above, the change in weight of successive weighings made at intervals of 1 hour is no greater than 0.25 percent.